rackerlabs/technical-blog/_posts/2018-12-11-aws-lambda-custom-runtime-for-php-a-practical-example.md

 REPORT RequestId: d14d2f9b-f380-11e8-8a98-99a71fd9601e	Init Duration: 101.65 ms	Duration: 77.20 ms	Billed Duration: 200 ms 	Memory Size: 128 MB	Max Memory Used: 27 MB
 ```

-Subsequent invocations of the same functions will not have Init phases (so long as there's an active runtime waiting to process new work), and the duration of the Invoke phase will generally be lower.
+Subsequent invocations of the same functions will not have Init phases (so long
+as there's an active runtime waiting to process new work), and the duration of
+the Invoke phase is generally lower.
 For example:

 ```bash
 REPORT RequestId: 4bbf021d-fd75-11e8-9129-574c933ae3eb	Duration: 4.41 ms	Billed Duration: 100 ms 	Memory Size: 128 MB	Max Memory Used: 38 MB